-For a more thorough listing of the benefits of a laser, visit our “Benefits of Lasers.”
+The benefits of laser dentistry are vast.
 Briefly, lasers eliminate bacteria and trauma, cause less damage than drills and scalpels, and stimulate regrowth and healing.
 Healing time and post-operative pain are reduced.

 Absolutely!
 Kids respond very well to the use of “Clifford the Big Red Laser.”
 Using the laser has dramatically improved the experience kids have in our office.

 Will My Insurance Carrier Cover the Use of a Laser?